 “People all over Ireland know that marriage equality is about truly Irish values like justice, equality, fairness, and respect for each other.
 This is our chance to do the right thing, and be leaders in the movement for marriage equality.
 The polling shows Irish people want this.
 Ireland is ready, with a strong majority of Irish people who think same sex couples should have the right to marry the person they love."
 7

 JUN-06: Dr. Ann Louise Gilligan and Senator Katherine Zappone launched a second lawsuit, again trying to have their Canadian marriage recognized in Ireland.
 They were being classified only as civil partners.
-8
+8 They were not successful

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 - Outline map of Ireland was supplied by D-maps.com.
 See: http://d-maps.com/pays.php?num_pay=198&lang=en Used by permission.

 - Andrea Botha, "Irish Ruling on gay marriage," 2004-SEP-11, News24.com, at: http://www.news24.com/

 - Liam Reid and Joe Humphreys, "Gay marriage under focus in review of family rights," The Irish Times, 2004-OCT-18, at: http://www.ireland.com/